OneCDOnly/HideThatBanner/README.md

 ## <u>Description</u>

-**HideThatBanner** performs a modification to the QTS App Center to hide the animated banner at the top of store pages.
+**HideThatBanner** modifies the QTS App Center to hide the rotating banner shown at the top of store pages.

-Yes, *this* rather distracting and annoying thing will be hidden:
+Which is *this* rather distracting and annoying thing:

 ![banner animation](images/banner.ani.gif)